GuttmanLab/chipdip-pipeline/README.md

    - Column 1 indicates the zero-indexed position of the barcode string where a tag can be found.
      - Term barcode tags (Y) are position `0`; the second to last round of barcoding tags are position `1`; etc. A value of `-1` in the position column indicates that the barcode tag was not used in the experiment.
    - Column 2 indicates the name of the tag.
 This must be the same as the name of the tag in [`config.txt`](#config-txt).
 If the same tag is used in multiple barcoding rounds, then it should appear multiple times in column 2, but with different values in column 1 indicating which rounds it is used in.
-   - (Currently ignored) Column 3 is the tag sequence.
-   - (Currently ignored) Column 4 is the edit acceptable edit distance for this sequence.

 7. <a name="blacklist-bed">`assets/blacklist_hg38.bed`, `assets/blacklist_mm10.bed`</a>: blacklisted genomic regions for ChIP-seq data
    - For human genome release hg38, we use [ENCFF356LFX](https://www.encodeproject.org/files/ENCFF356LFX/) from ENCODE.
 For mouse genome release mm10, we use [mm10-blacklist.v2.bed.gz](https://github.com/Boyle-Lab/Blacklist/blob/master/lists/mm10-blacklist.v2.bed.gz).